 The information here can be used to either help teens launch a business venture or can help them to identify community problems/issues that they believe need resolving and the solutions needed.
 There are blogs filled with inspirational quotes, ideas for first time businesses, the benefits of being a young(er) entrepreneur and even how to figure out if entrepreneurship is right for you.
 This is designed to complement and enhance the already existing organizations within our community.
 After all, aren’t we here for the same reasons?
 You know, to help out our young people and the betterment of our community?

-Why does Bay of Quinte Young Entrepreneurs need to exist?
+Why does Bay of Quinte Young Entrepreneurs need to exist for the Bay of Quinte Region and other rural Canadian communities?

 There is a very serious problem in the Bay of Quinte community, and in most other rural communities across Canada.
 The number of students who are leaving our Region upon graduation is roughly 40%.
 When youth leave, all of the innovation, talent and economic impact (spending and investments) goes with them.
 According to Statistics Canada, out of the remaining 60% of youth (ages 15-29) that are here, roughly 14% are unemployed vs. 7.7% of the general population.
 Bay of Quinte Young Entrepreneurs will help to attract and retain families and youth to the area and give the youth that we already have here a chance at a better life.
 Together with other community-focused organization, we can make this Region into a more sustainable community for all.